pivot-access-ltd/bma-offline-docs/src/maas-cli.md

 sudo maas createadmin --username=$PROFILE --email=$EMAIL_ADDRESS
 ```

-rad-begin /deb/2.9/cli
 You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/3208#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /deb/2.9/ui
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/3209#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /deb/3.0/cli
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/4147#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /deb/3.0/ui
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/4148#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /snap/2.9/cli
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/3202#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /snap/2.9/ui
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/3203#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /snap/3.0/cli
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/4145#heading--add-a-user) for instructions on creating regular users.
-rad-end

-rad-begin /snap/3.0/ui
-You can create extra administrators in the same way.
-See [User accounts](/t/user-accounts/4146#heading--add-a-user) for instructions on creating regular users.
+See [User accounts](/t/user-accounts/nnnn#heading--add-a-user) for instructions on creating regular users.
-rad-end

 <a href="#heading--log-in-required"><h2 id="heading--log-in-required">Log in (required)</h2></a>